Progressive-Learning-Platform/progressive-learning-platform.github.io/instructions.md

 `$rs` is the source registers: this is the value that the operation acts upon.<br/>
 `$rd` is the destination register, where the resulting value will go.<br/>
 `$rt` is the target register: this is the value that the operation uses.

-**_IMPORTANT NOTE:_** After every jump/branch instruction, there is a "branch delay slot" immediately after.
-The next line of code following the jump/branch will also get executed along with the jump/branch.
-To avoid complications, it is generally advisable to put a no operation instruction (nop) immediately after the jump/branch instruction, unless the branch delay slot needs to be utilized.

 **EXAMPLE**